 A cracked screen – oh…the horror!
+How to fix a cracked screen on iPhone?
 This nightmare could happen to the best of us!
 But there’s no need to panic just yet!
 We are here to help!

 A cracked screen… – what now?

 iPhones are famous for their durability, so it will take some serious attempts to make it totally irreparable.
 Fortunately, people usually end up with cracked or fully broken LCD.
 A cracked screen isn’t too difficult to replace, but you can cause serious damage if you attempt to do a DIY repair.